"The Era of AI Clicks" Breaking Through with Principles: Node.js and CS Part 1 - V8 and Core Deconstruction

 → By allocating a massive 1GB buffer, you will witness firsthand the process of the operating system's OOM Killer terminating a process, gaining the insight to control the butterfly effect that a single line of carelessly written code can have on physical hardware.

-The Root of Asynchronous Philosophy: Hardware Interrupts and OS System Calls
+The Roots of Asynchronous Philosophy: Hardware Interrupts and OS System Calls

 → Abandon meaningless polling and gain a complete understanding of the operating system's event-driven approach.
 Prevent I/O bottlenecks by calculating the cost of system calls that transition between user mode and kernel mode.